Restaurant Kitchen Cleaning List

 - Check the fire extinguishers (this may need to be done twice a year, depending on where you live)

 - Clean the hoods twice a year.
-There are many professional companies that specialize in hood cleaning.
-I highly recommend you use one rather than doing the job yourself (very messy and time-consuming).
+Use a professional company that specializes in hood cleaning rather than doing the job yourself (very messy and time-consuming).

 - Clean the pilot lights on any gas kitchen equipment (Be sure to follow the manufacturer's instruction).